fore-site/Personal-Blog-API/README.md

 }
 ```

-> You can also revoke refresh tokens by calling `/refresh` with a refresh token.
+> You can also revoke refresh tokens by inserting the refresh token in the authorization header.

 ---